gazebosim/docs/roadmap.md

 contacts (POCs) who are Gazebo committers and who will be responsible for coordinating with a community member to get roadmap item implemented.
-The POC(s) will provide a description of the roadmap item on a Github issue as well some suggestions on how the feature should be implemented.
+The POC(s) will provide a description of the roadmap item on a Github issue as well as some suggestions on how the feature should be implemented.

 :::{note}
 Note that the roadmap may be adjusted during the development cycle and some